gian-ramos/TodoList/README.md

 Open the Project

-Open a Terminal (In the Project Path)
+Open a Terminal (In the Project Path): cd ./selenium_tests

 Run: dotnet test --filter TestCategory=ToDo